Herkimer College Career Counseling for Students & Alumni.

 Participation in applied learning activities can gain you real world experience outside of the classroom, build your résumé, and build your connections in the workforce.
 Applied learning covers a broad range of activities such as Internships, Practicum Placements, Fieldwork, Clinical Rotations, and Volunteerism.
 If your academic program requires an applied learning experience then your faculty advisor or professor can assist you with identifying a placement.

-Herkimer students who do not have an applied learning requirement as part of their academic program may utilize the following resources to locate and apply for opportunities:
+Herkimer students who do not have an applied learning requirement as part of their academic program may obtain assistance with locating opportunities from an Employment Coach located in the Career Services office in RMCC302.
+Students may also utilize the following resources to locate and apply for opportunities: